 Quick Facts

-- Reported injuries included severe second- and third-degree burns, hospitalization, surgery, and a skin graft.
+- Reported injuries in pressure cooker cases may include severe scald burns, hospitalization, surgery, and skin grafting.

 Table Of Contents